An Alternative History of Glasgow : St Mungo and the Dark Ages

 It was popular during his time as he walked among the people giving a peace sign and saying "Let Glasgow Flourish, Let Glasgow Flourish"

-This quickly caught on amongst the local trendsetters of 6th century Glasgow.
+This quickly caught on among the local trendsetters of 6th century Glasgow.

 The history of Glasgow during the Dark Ages is aptly named because none of the supposedly smart-arsed academics around the world have a clue what went on then.